Variables declared with Dim

 - If the array is defined explicitly, the dimension must be defined as constant (not variable).
 Therefore it is not possible to enter for example Dim a(n).

-- The 1-dim array can be created also by the VBScript Array
+- The 1-dimensional array can be created also by the VBScript Array

-statement in a procedure, you generally put it at the beginning of the procedure.
+statement in a procedure, then you usually put it at the beginning of the procedure.

 In the PROMOTIC system scripts, it is possible to create a variable also by the #pragma variable